 In other words...
 What is the least amount you can spend that will bring you the most revenues in return.

 Well...
 I'm sure you're very familiar with this problem...
 So how about a corporate video production?
-Should you Do-It-Yourself?
+You probably know from experience that the quality of your company will be judged on the quality of your promotional material.

-This is a natural thing as people are conditioned to expect high production values...
+This is a natural thing as people are conditioned to expect high production values when they watch a video...
 Meaning that at the very least they want to see...

 Okay...
-Here are some other things to consider when you're looking at which way to go on this.
+Here are some specific things to consider if you want to do-it-yourself...

 Obviously you'll need video equipment to produce your video.
 The basic equipment for any video production is... of